 - As soon as practicable and without delay, the custodian will either notify you of the availability of the records requested or deny the request in whole or in part because the records do not exist or are not accessible under the public records law.

-- When practicable, WDVA will email electronic copies of records that already exist in electronic format, without charging reproduction fees on a per-page basis for providing such copies; however, WDVA may charge for staff time and other actual costs to copy records from one electronic format to another electronic format and/or physical media.
+- When practicable, WDVA will email electronic copies of records that already exist in electronic format, without charging reproduction fees on a per-page basis for providing such copies; however, WDVA may charge for staff time, costs for postage or delivery services, and other actual costs to copy records from one electronic format to another electronic format and/or physical media.

 - When clarification of a request is required, WDVA will make reasonable efforts to communicate with the requester as soon as practicable to clarify what the requester is asking for, to avoid the delays that requesters may experience due to inefficiencies created by miscommunication.

-- When a requester asks for an update on the status of his or her request, WDVA will respond to the requester within 5 business days.
+- When a requester asks for an update on the status of the request, WDVA will respond to the requester within 5 business days.